Axect/Peroxide_Gallery/Machine_Learning/linear_reg/README.md

-# Non Linear Regression with Gaussian basis
+# Linear Regression with Gaussian basis

 ## Description

-Non linear regression with Gaussian basis (Not use smoother)
+Linear regression with Gaussian basis (Not use smoother)

 ## Requirements